momen567/shinner/README.md

 # Features

-### Destroy Account
+**Destroy Account**
 Removes all friends and leaves every server.

-### View account information
+**View account information**
-Fetches basic account information, email, phone number, and payment information if there is.
+Fetches basic account information, such as username, user ID, email, phone number, and payment information if there is.

 **Crash Client**
 Essentially spam-switches themes and language to lag/crash any who is using that account's client.

 # 📝 Installation
 Before using the tool, run `pip3 install -r requirements.txt` to install the required dependencies.
 After that, simply run the tool using `python3 shinner.py`

 # 🖤 Support